elastisys/compliantkubernetes/docs/user-guide/safeguards/enforce-minimum-replicas.md

 # Avoid Downtime with Replicas

+!!!important

+    - This safeguard is enabled by default and will warn on violations.
+As a result, resources that violate this policy will generate warning messages, but will still be created.

 Compliant Kubernetes by default recommends a minimum of 2 replicas for Deployments and StatefulSets.

 Therefore a warning will be issued when you add or update a Deployment or StatefulSet where the number of replicas is less than 2.